 Following his education in Jersey, Blashford-Snell joined The Royal Military Academy, Sandhurst and served with the Army for 37 years, seeing active service in many areas.
 During his childhood Blashford-Snell was surrounded by a coterie of wounded and orphaned animals, which his mother cared for, and this generated his own interest in conservation.

 On the back of the success of the Blue Nile expedition Blashford-Snell and his colleagues founded the Scientific Exploration Society "to foster and encourage scientific exploration worldwide".
-The SES became the parent body for numerous worldwide ventures and is supported by HRH The Prince of Wales.
+The SES became the parent body for numerous worldwide ventures.

 Between 1978 and 1980 projects were arranged for 400 young people from 27 countries, working alongside scientists and servicemen in 16 countries as part of the newly formed Operation Drake.
 This led to the creation of The Fairbridge Drake Society, aimed at helping disadvantage young people, and later, after requests from the government and other organisations, a larger global youth programme.